Top 10 Internal Knowledge Base Use Cases for Marketing Teams

 • Process documentation for critical workflows

-• Brand and messaging guidelines in one location
+• Brand and messaging guidelines in one place

-This creates consistency in how new team members learn about marketing operations.
-Research from the Society for Human Resource Management indicates that it takes new hires 8-12 months to achieve full productivity in professional roles, making structured onboarding documentation essential for marketing teams.
+Research from the Society for Human Resource Management indicates it takes new hires 8-12 months to hit full productivity in professional roles.
+Most of that ramp is information-gathering.
+A real KB cuts it materially.

 Customer personas and segmentation details

-Effective marketing relies on deep customer understanding, but persona documentation often lives in presentation decks rarely referenced after creation.
+Effective marketing depends on deep customer understanding, but persona docs often live in a strategy deck rarely referenced after creation.

 • Document segment characteristics and behaviors